dailymotion/vast-client-js/docs/api/vast-client.md

 The `VASTClient` class provides a client to manage the fetching and parsing of VAST documents.

+`VASTClient` provides a methods to fetch a VAST resource because of his ability to resolving the wrapper chain (recursive fetch and parse) by using the `VASTParser` parsing methods.

 - [Constructor](#constructor)
 - [Properties](#properties)
 - [Methods](#methods)